 Award Winning Author

-Dr. Swain is an award winner who has authored and edited 8 books, been cited by the U.S Supreme Court, and received numerous accolades for her work.
+Dr. Swain is an award winner who has authored or edited 8 books, been cited by the U.S Supreme Court, and received numerous accolades for her work.

 Drawing on her training in political science and law, Dr. Swain thoughtfully examines the religious significance of the founding of our nation and the deceptions that have infiltrated our daily lives and now threaten traditional families, unborn children, and members of various racial and ethnic groups―as well as national sovereignty itself–and provides action points for the people of this country to make the political system more responsive.